petersulyok/smfc/README.md

 ### 1. How does it work?
 This service was planned for Super Micro motherboards installed in computer chassis with two independent cooling systems employing separate fans.
 In IPMI terms these are called:
  - CPU zone (FAN1, FAN2, etc.)
- - HD or peripheral zone (FANA, FANB, etc)
+ - HD or peripheral zone (FANA, FANB, etc.)

 In this service a fan control logic is implemented for both zones which can: